Dispute parking tickets in Savannah without a lawyer

 Parking spaces around Savannah are under the jurisdiction of the Mobility and Parking Services Department.
 Their website is the best place to get familiar with public transportation, parking spaces, and infractions, and keep track of the latest changes regarding the infrastructure.
 Here you can also download their detailed guide to the best places to park in downtown Savannah.

 In 2018, the city introduced changes in its parking system such as the creation of price zones, upgrading meters, reducing fines, and designing an app as a payment option to make it much easier for both residents and visitors to pay or dispute their parking citations.

 This is where the DoNotPay app comes in handy because by completing a few easy steps, you can quickly and efficiently dispute your infraction in no time.
 All you have to do is:

-- Use our app in your web browser or download it for iOS
+- Use our app in your web browser

 - Present your case by answering a couple of questions about your citation

 - The app will produce an appeal letter for you to send.

 If there is a court hearing as a part of the contest process, you can bring this letter and use it as a script.